 Fund Financial Statements (FFS) - The amounts reflected in the General Fund and Other Funds are accounted for using a current financial resources measurement focus.
-With this measurement focus, only current assets and current liabilities are generally included on the balance sheet.
+With this measurement focus, only current assets and current liabilities are generally included on the statement of net position.
 The statement of revenues, expenditures, and changes in fund balances reports on the sources (i.e., revenues and other financing sources) and uses (i.e., expenditures and other financing uses) of current financial resources.

-NOTES TO THE FINANCIAL STATEMENTS AS OF AND FOR THE YEAR ENDED DECEMBER 31, 2006
+NOTES TO THE FINANCIAL STATEMENTS AS OF AND FOR THE YEAR ENDED DECEMBER 31, 2012

-D. Measurement Focus/Basis of Accounting
+D. Measurement Focus/Basis of Accounting (Continued)